-"Woody Moran is a singer/songwriter with a truly unique sound.
+“Woody Moran is a singer/songwriter with a truly unique sound.
 Woody weaves excellent guitar skills with crisp, laid back vocals.
-His lyrics tell stories and he's got a knack for catchy melodies.
-Woody's talents are especially evident in a live setting; with heaps of stage presence, solid musicianship and an undeniable charm, he can grab the attention of a room immediately and hold them effortlessly with well-written songs and amusing comedic banter.
+His lyrics tell stories and he’s got a knack for catchy melodies.
+Woody’s talents are especially evident in a live setting; with heaps of stage presence, solid musicianship and an undeniable charm, he can grab the attention of a room immediately and hold them effortlessly with well-written songs and amusing comedic banter.
 We have no idea why he moved to Portland, Oregon of all places.”
 Woody’s Mom

 Woody was born and raised under the open skies of Texas and Oklahoma, and like the Texas cowboys of old, has always had a restless traveler’s soul.
 He headed out to Arizona when he was 20 to start playing professionally, which eventually led him on to California and a successful career in music.

 Having studied violin and piano as a child, his high school involvement with music included snare drum in the marching band, 1st chair clarinet in the orchestra, and he was even awarded a university scholarship for upright bass in the school lab (jazz) band, all while playing guitar and singing in various rock bands.

 It is this diversified musical perspective that is revealed in Woody’s songwriting.
 “Woody Moran’s songs sound like what might happen if Glenn Fry or Don Henley from the Eagles decided to join Steely Dan,” commented one reviewer.
 “The cool blend of jazz, soul and old school rock, gives all of us "older songwriters" hope that real music is always welcome,” said another review.